award28/changelogger/docs/README.md

-This project uses [Jinja](https://jinja.palletsprojects.com/) for simple yet powerful templating and regular expressions for pattern matching within versioned files.
+This project uses [Jinja](https://jinja.palletsprojects.com/) for simple yet powerful templating and regular expressions for pattern matching.
+To learn more about this, checkout the [`.changelogger.yml` Syntax](#changelogger-syntax) section.
 The next section will go over how this works, and you can use changelogger to help manage your versioned files.

 ## Motivation